ktawiah/neurologist-consultation-system/README.md

 # 🧠 Neurologist Consultation System

 A modern, Django-based system for managing neurological consultations and patient care.
-Built with ❤️ for neurologists and healthcare providers.
+Built for neurologists and healthcare providers.

 ## 🌟 Features